Timendus/chip8-test-suite/README.md

 ![Result of the scrolling test with no implemented scrolling](./pictures/lores-no-scrolling.png)

-A note on legacy versus modern behaviour for SUPER-CHIP's `lores` mode:
+A note on legacy versus modern behaviour for SUPER-CHIP's `lores` mode can be found in the document [Legacy SUPER-CHIP](./legacy-superchip.md).

-The original SUPER-CHIP interpreters on the HP48 calculators treated `lores` as a `hires` buffer where each pixel was 2x2 physical pixels.
-The scrolling instructions operated the same in both `hires` and `lores` modes.
-Which means that in `lores` mode scrolling happened per "half pixel".
-This behaviour is what the "legacy" version of the test is intended for.

-The "modern" version of the test works in the way most people would expect: scrolling one pixel just scrolls one `lores` pixel.
-This is also the way scrolling is implemented in most modern SUPER-CHIP interpreters.
-So even though that is technically "wrong" for SUPER-CHIP, and the test makes that explicit, most `lores` games that use scrolling depend on this "modern" interpretation of the opcodes.
-There are almost no ROMs that depend on the legacy version.

 # Contributing